nader2560/react-redux-firebase/docs/integrations/react-native.md

 # React Native

 Connecting to Firebase through react-native can be done with the default Firebase javascript library, or through native modules.
-Libraries such as [react-native-firebase](https://github.com/invertase/react-native-firebase) that preserve Firebase's web library syntax while providing access to native modules can be used with `react-redux-firebase`.
+Libraries such as [react-native-firebase](https://github.com/invertase/react-native-firebase) that preserve Firebase's web library syntax while providing access to native modules can be used with `react-redux-firebase-immutable`.

 Regardless of which path you want to take, initial setup is the same, so we will begin there.
 Below are separate sections for the two different setups ([native](#native-modules) or [web](#jsweb)).